 Semi-Synthetic Oil

-• Pros: Improved stability at higher temperatures, better protection for high-performance engines.
+- Pros: Improved stability at higher temperatures and better protection for high-performance engines.

 Fully synthetic oil

-• Pros: Excellent stability in extreme temperatures, reduces engine wear, longer intervals between oil changes.
+- Pros: Excellent stability in extreme temperatures, reduces engine wear and longer intervals between oil changes.

 Knowing the Grades